Connect with others who understand.

 Any surgery comes with potential complications.
 Your surgical team should explain which problems can arise during or after the procedures.
 Signs and symptoms to watch out for may include:

-• Redness, soreness, or swelling around your incision, which could indicate an infection
+• Redness or discoloration, soreness, or swelling around your incision, which could indicate an infection

-• A collection of fluid or blood around your incision site, which sometimes needs to be drained
+• Fluid or blood collecting around the incision site, which sometimes needs to be drained

-• Lots of pain or swelling in your leg or chest pain and shortness of breath, which could be a sign of blood clots
+• Sudden pain or swelling in your leg or chest pain and shortness of breath, which could be a sign of blood clots

 Make sure to follow any other instructions from your surgeon.
 They should explain how to care for your incision and whether you need to change any bandages.
 Your surgeon may also tell you to avoid certain types of activities or movements or perform certain exercises that can help you heal.

 Surgery will likely affect your daily activities for several weeks, and during that time you also may experience ongoing soreness or tiredness.
-Your surgeon will tell you when you are cleared to go about your usual activities, such as driving and returning to work.
+Your surgeon will tell you when it is safe to return to your usual activities, such as driving and going to work.

 Determining Your Stage

-If cancer is found in the lymph nodes, you have a more advanced cancer stage.
-For example, stage 1 tumors are generally small and have not spread to the lymph nodes or metastasized.
-Stage 4 breast cancer, however, includes tumors of various sizes, may have spread to many lymph nodes, and has metastasized to other locations.
+If cancer is found in the lymph nodes, you will have a higher cancer stage.
+For example, stage 1 and 2 tumors are generally small and haven’t spread to the lymph nodes.
+Stage 4 breast cancer, however, includes tumors of any size that have spread to many lymph nodes metastasized to other locations.

 Your doctors will use this information to help plan your treatment.
-For example, advanced-stage tumors require more aggressive treatment options compared with early-stage breast cancer.
+For example, advanced-stage tumors (3 and 4) require more aggressive treatment options compared with early-stage breast cancer.

 Next Steps for Treatment

-During an SLNB, doctors sometimes find out right away whether the nodes contain cancer.
-In this case, they may take out additional lymph nodes during your surgery.
-In other cases, it may take several days to get your results.
+During an SLNB, doctors find out right away whether the nodes contain cancer.
+This is possible because during the surgery, they send the sentinel lymph nodes to the pathologist so that the results are back within about half an hour.
+If the sentinel node is positive (has cancer cells) the surgeon may take out additional lymph nodes, and it will take several days to get your results.

 Having lymph nodes that are free of cancer means that there is no reason to take out any more lymph nodes.
 Your doctor may then recommend additional treatments like radiation therapy, chemotherapy, targeted therapy, or hormone therapy to make sure any cancer cells are stopped from growing.

-The presence of cancer cells in your lymph nodes may be a sign that the cancer has moved elsewhere.
-Therefore, you may need to undergo imaging tests to see whether cancer cells can be detected in other locations in your body.
+If cancer cells are discovered in the lymph nodes, this may be a sign that cancer has moved elsewhere.
+Therefore, you may need imaging tests to see whether cancer cells can be detected in other parts of your body.

 You can lower your risk of lymphedema by avoiding tight-fitting clothing or jewelry, including rings and watches, on the arm that was operated on.
 If you get any cuts or wounds on that arm, wash the area and use an antibiotic ointment to avoid infections.
 Additionally, avoid getting blood draws, shots, or blood pressure readings on that arm.

 Other surgery complications may also last long-term.
 For example, surgery may lead to nerve damage that causes numbness or tingling.
-These sensations often decrease over time but in some cases may be permanent.
+These sensations often decrease over time and exercise and physical therapy can help relieve them.
+Other possible long-term side effects of lymph node removal in the armpits include:

 You may also have a hard time moving your arm and shoulder around after surgery.
 Certain exercises from your doctor may help you regain flexibility in this joint.